docQodly/docs/docs/concepts/lang-quicktour.md

 ## Comments

 Comments are inactive lines of code.
-These lines are not interpreted by the Qodly language and are not executed when the code is called.
+These lines are not interpreted by the QodlyScript language and are not executed when the code is called.

 There are two ways to create comments: